Dongfeng Rich: Rich 7

 Launched in June 2022, the Rich 7 is a more premium variant of the Rich 6, featuring a more civilian front end design.
-The Rich 7 model equipped with the M9T 2.3-liter turbo diesel engine produces a maximum output of 166 hp（122 kW）and 420N·m which is 3 hp more and 40N·m more compared to the Rich 6 equipped with the M9T engine.
+The Rich 7 model equipped with the M9T 2.3-liter turbo diesel engine produces a maximum output of 166 hp and 420 Nm which is 3 hp more and 40 Nm more compared to the Rich 6 equipped with the M9T engine.
 The transmission is a ZF supplied 8-speed automatic gearbox.
-The Rich 7 also spawned the Dongfeng Palazzo 2022 facelift.
+The Rich 7 also spawned the Dongfeng Palazzo facelift in 2022.